jonathanmiddleton/daisy-wee/README.md

   - val_tokens: Number of tokens to evaluate during each validation pass.
   - val_seq_len: Per-device validation sequence length.
   - val_loss_every_tokens: Run validation every N training tokens processed.
+  - Multi-eval behavior: If more than one val dataset is provided, training will automatically run a full evaluation on each dataset at every eval interval.
+The following attributes are common across all evaluations and configured once: val_loss_every_tokens, val_seq_len, tot_val_tokens.
+Checkpointing and the legacy val/loss and val/ppl metrics track the first dataset listed; per-dataset metrics are logged under val/<type>/loss and val/<type>/ppl.
   - snapshot_warmup_tokens: Minimum tokens to process before taking snapshots.
   - snapshot_per_n_tokens: Snapshot interval measured in tokens.
   - save_checkpoint: Whether to write training checkpoints.